 - MAGMA has a symmetric/Hermitian sparse eigenvalue solver but would require me to build an interface.

-So it seems that MAGMA is my only choice but does require some interfacing to work with fortran.
+So it seems that MAGMA is my only choice but it requires some interfacing to work with fortran.
 Also, I’m not entirely convinced the standard CUDA toolkit (which I’ve installed) comes with MAGMA so I’ll have to install it.

 Am I basically right in my characterizations?